Product Guide · Architectural Ironmongery

 Ironmongery Specification Guide: Architectural Hardware for Construction Buyers

 For construction suppliers, builders merchants, and architectural ironmongers sourcing door and window hardware in volume — the difference between a successful order and a difficult one is almost always the specification.
-This guide covers material grades, dimensional standards, finish selection, and export packaging for ironmongery sourced from Aligarh.
+This guide covers material grades, dimensional standards, finish selection, an ironmongery schedule template, and export packaging for door furniture sourced from Aligarh.

 In This Guide